Golf Tutorials

 What Exactly Is the Swilcan Bridge?

 The Swilcan Bridge is a small, Roman-style arched stone bridge that spans the equally famous Swilcan Burn on the Old Course at St. Andrews in Scotland.
-It’s situated on the 18th hole, connecting the main part of the fairway to the final approach a new the green.
+It’s situated on the 18th hole, connecting the main part of the fairway to the final approach near the green.
 Visually, it’s tiny - just 30 feet long, 8 feet wide, and 6 feet high.
 Many first-time visitors are surprised by its modest size, especially given its gigantic reputation.

 But its importance isn't in its dimensions.
 The bridge sits in what is arguably the most recognizable amphitheater in golf.
-From its vantage point, you see the iconic Royal & Ancient Golf Club of St. Andrews clubhouse, the Hamilton Grand building, and the historic town of St. Andrews itself.
+From its vantage point, you see the iconic Royal &, Ancient Golf Club of St. Andrews clubhouse, the Hamilton Grand building, and the historic town of St. Andrews itself.
 When The Open Championship is played here, tens of thousands of fans line the fairway, creating an unforgettable scene.
 The bridge isn’t just a structure, it's the centerpiece of golf’s most historic stage.

 A Humble History: More Than a Golf Landmark

 One of the most fascinating things about the Swilcan Bridge is that its origins have nothing to do with golf.
 The bridge is believed to be over 700 years old, predating the game on these links by centuries.
 It was originally built as a simple, functional structure for local shepherds to move their livestock across the Swilcan Burn.
-It sat on the ancient paths that weaved through the common land between the town and the sea.
+It sat on ancient paths that weaved through the common land between the town and the sea.

 The Undeniable Symbolism and Weight of Tradition